PerezEnrique/bookmarks-keeper/README.md

 app.
 For that, I used the MERN stack, but divided the project in API and [client](https://github.com/PerezEnrique/bookmarks-keeper-client).

+Update: I recently migrate this project to typescript!
+Give it a look

 ### Backend key features

 - It utilizes the [link-preview-js](https://www.npmjs.com/package/link-preview-js) npm library by Oscar Franco,